 My web pages are generally preloaded in a transport-encrypted form, as far as technically possible (HSTS preloading).
 Two-Factor-Authentication (2FA) and TLS 1.3 is also offered by my previous internet service provider.
 But I also wanted to have DANE and DNSSEC and now I found a suitable provider.

-If you want to visit my website with an old BlackBerry or other old device with too old browser software, this will unfortunately no longer be possible.
+If you visit my website with an old BlackBerry or other old device with too old browser software, this will soon no longer be possible.

-Security has absolute priority with me.
-I don't want to be the victim of a man-in-the-middle attack, nor do I want to encourage manipulation of my web content on the way to your device.
-These are the dangers of using unencrypted web offers.
-My password could also be spied out if it was sent as plain text over the Internet.
-Visitors to the website could then be shown falsified information to harm me.
+Security has absolute priority for me.
+I do not want to be the victim of a man-in-the-middle attack, nor do I want to allow web pages to be manipulated on the way to your device.
+You could be shown falsified information to harm me or you.
+These dangers exist when using unencrypted web offers!
+Also, my password could be spied out if it was sent as plain text over the Internet.

-If you are now reading this website from your PC/notebook or on the smartphone of a friend/colleague because it could not be opened from your own old smartphone or PC with an old browser, you now know why. – Thank you for taking the trouble and for your interest in this website!
+If you are reading this website from your PC/notebook or on the smartphone of a friend/colleague because it could not be opened from your own old device with an old browser, now you know why. – Thank you for taking the trouble!

 This website does not require any complex database maintenance.
 As soon as I log out of the system as admin after making changes to the website, a data backup with timestamp is automatically created.
 Even server relocations or even provider changes do not cause sweat and are completed within minutes if necessary.
-This is how it worked on 12.09.2020 with this website at the new Internet Service Provider: fresh backup of senseful-online.de made, downloaded via FTP and uploaded to my webspace at the new ISP, text edited in a few places, done, running.
+This is how it worked on 12.09.2020 with this website at the new Internet Service Provider: downloaded the website from my old webspace via FTP and uploaded it to my webspace at the new ISP, done, running.
 Afterwards only the old website name on all pages has to be changed to the new one.
 On pages whose content has to be adapted anyway, done manually.
-Then «search & replace» using the code editor Textastic.
+Then “search & replace” using the code editor Textastic.

 All Web Pages in only one File